AdobeDocs/experience-manager-screens.en/help/using/introduction.md

 # Introduction to AEM Screens {#introduction}

-**AEM (Adobe Experience Manager) Screens** is a Digital Signage Solution that allows you to author, publish and play dynamic and interactive digital experiences involving different types of in-venue display screens in concert with a comprehensive omnichannel digital marketing strategy.
+**AEM (Adobe Experience Manager) Screens** is a Digital Signage Solution that allows you to author, publish and play dynamic and interactive digital experiences involving different types of in-venue display screens in concert with a comprehensive omni-channel digital marketing strategy.

 AEM Screens allows you to create: